reesAgnew/UpWheel/README.md

 # UpWheel
-Used car search engine.
-Designed to implement Market Check API.
-API mocked using postman.
-Node.Js, Express, HTML, CSS
+UpWheel is a used car search engine designed implementing the Market Check API.
+This version of UpWheel uses the API mocked using postman with several features altered or disabled.